BostonBSD/financials/README.md

 Their package name may vary depending upon the distro; libgtk3 instead of gtk3 for example:

-gtk+-3.0 json-glib-1.0 glib-2.0 libcurl sqlite3 cmake llvm/gcc pkgconf
+gtk+-3.0 json-glib-1.0 glib-2.0 libcurl sqlite3 make llvm/gcc pkgconf

 Once these development packages are installed, open a terminal to the project root directory.

-Make a build directory and change to the src directory:
+Change to the src directory:

-`mkdir build && cd src/`
+`cd src/`

-Compile the project:
+Compile the project [this will make a build directory]:

 `make`